 5. Repeat for up to 10 minutes, moving slowly from the outside of your thigh toward the middle, then switch legs.

-3 Poses for a Healthy IT Band
+3 Yoga Poses + Stretches for a Healthy IT Band

 When it comes to your IT band, not all yoga poses are created equal.
 Some lengthen the IT band’s muscular attachments, and others will reinforce their strength and stability.
 The following poses will help you get to know your IT band—and help heal and prevent problems.